Tax relief for partners: What governments are doing and what questions to ask

 Resources for US-based businesses

-- Federal: The Internal Revenue Service provides official information about federal tax-related extensions and grants.
+- Federal: The Internal Revenue Service provides official info about federal tax-related extensions and grants.

-- State: The Tax Foundation, a nonprofit think tank, has created a state-by-state tracker of COVID-19 related measures that are being enacted by state governments.
+- State: The Tax Foundation, a non-profit think tank, has created a state-by-state tracker of COVID-19 related measures that state governments are enacting.

 - Local: Consult your local municipality or county to learn about any local tax-related relief programs.
 One particularly important detail to consider: Some counties and municipalities may not provide deferred payments for property taxes.

-- Free newsletter: If you would like to receive regular updates about the rapidly changing tax situation in the US, consider subscribing to the free EY Tax Alert email service.
+- Free newsletter: To receive regular updates about the rapidly changing tax situation in the US, consider subscribing to the free EY Tax Alert email service.

 This article is not intended to be tax advice.
-Booking.com does not endorse any of the services listed here and provides these resources for information purposes only.
+Booking.com does not endorse any of the services listed here and provides these resources for informational purposes only.

 Legal & Security